Nye ch. 11

 does technology reduce or increase our freedom?

-reduces freedom by making things more the same
+reduces freedom by making things more the same or by making us dependent on it

 increases freedom by allowing us to do more